The Parc de La Fosse, near Montoire sur le Loir, is one of the oldest arboretums in France.

 A guided tour can also be booked for 80€ for the whole group, on top of the entrance fees.

-Bookings can be made by phone or by email and confirmed upon reception of a deposit of 50% of the total amount due.
+Bookings can be made by email at firstname.lastname@example.org and confirmed upon reception of a deposit of 50% of the total amount due.

 Because of the size, lay-out and the large number of plants, visitors usually spend between 1h30